DiSkyOrg/Documentation/docs/docs/expressions.md

 |Return Type|string|class:version|

 Represent the member nickname.
 Can be none if the member doesn't have any nickname currently.
-USe 'effective name' expression to get member's name of its nickname is not set.
+Use [effective name](#member-effective-name) expression to get member's name of its nickname is not set.

 === "Examples"

     ```applescript